iamyusufali/github-cards/README.md

 # Github-cards
-Enter the github username in the input and then the app will fetch data from users github account and dsiplay user's name and organization as a card.
+Enter any valid github username in the input and then the app will fetch data from users github account and dsiplay user's avatar icon, name and organization as a card.